TypeCellOS/BlockNote/packages/website/docs/docs/converting-blocks.md

 ## Converting Blocks To & From Markdown

-If you need to describe blocks using Markdown rather than `Block` objects, the BlockNote API also provides functions for converting between them.
+If you need to describe blocks using Markdown rather than `Block` objects, BlockNote provides editor functions for converting between them.

 ### Converting Blocks to Markdown

-`Block` objects can be serialized to a Markdown string using the following API function:
+`Block` objects can be serialized to a Markdown string using the following function:

 ```typescript
 // Definition